sergeyteleshev/git-workspace-helper/README.md

 ## Features

 - Time Travel To Commit - switches repository to the specific commit + switches other repositories to the closest by the date commits.
+- Time Travel To Branch - switches repository to the specific branch.
+If branch is not found it stays as it is.
-- Time Travel To Master - switches each repository to the default branches.
+- Time Travel To Default Branch - switches each repository to the default branches.
 The default branch can be configured in VSCode settings
 - Pull all - Pulls coming code in each repository
 - Discard changes - Discard changes in each repository